phillipberndt/pqiv/README.markdown

 The backends are per default linked statically into the code, so all backend related build-time dependencies are also run-time dependencies.
 If you need a shared version of the backends, for example for separate packaging of the binaries, use the `--backends-build=shared` option.
+This is only supported on Linux platforms currently.

 There are experimental, nightly [static builds available for download](http://page.mi.fu-berlin.de/pberndt/pqiv-builds/) for Windows and